-- No devices should ever be plugged into a network point unless they are owned by the school / Trust or have been directly authorised for use on the school's network by the CLT IT Support Team. - No network cables may be removed or plugged in to any device other than to attach a portable device to the network.
-Only, either under the supervision of CLT IT Support Team or directly/indirectly via CLT IT Support Team should any network cables be moved, removed or plugged in. - You must not attempt to gain access to any areas of the school network to which you do not have access. - If you feel that you have accidentally accessed an area of the network that you think you should not be able to access you must alert the CLT IT Support Team immediately. - You must not attempt to install or use any network monitoring or packet sniffing software. - You must not knowingly introduce a virus or carry out any hacking activities. - You must not store on the network and then use any material which is protected by copyright, outside of the legal use parameters or any explicit usage rules of the work.
+- No devices should ever be plugged into a network point unless they are owned by the school / Trust or have been directly authorised for use on the school's network by IT Services. - No network cables may be removed or plugged in to any device other than to attach a portable device to the network. - You must not attempt to gain access to any areas of the school network to which you do not have access. - If you feel that you have accidentally accessed an area of the network that you think you should not be able to access you must alert the ICT Network Manager immediately. - You must not install or use any network monitoring or packet sniffing software. - You must not knowingly introduce a virus or carry out any hacking activities. - You must not store on the network and then use any material which is protected by copyright, outside of the legal use parameters or any explicit usage rules of the work.